zeabdelkhalek/Tilawati-App/README.md

 3 - Run `npm install` , all required components will be installed automatically

+4 - Configure your Android SDK and Android Virtual Device

-4 - Run your project : use `react-native run-android` to run your project on Android.
+5 - Run the project : use `react-native run-android` to run your project on Android.
 <!--
 # Development guide